M-ID 501 - Fundamentals

 8 cr. hrs

-The 8-week Neurosciences block covers the basic science core concepts of neuroanatomy and neurophysiology that are necessary for a medical practitioner to clinically evaluate a patient with neurological and psychiatric diseases.
+The Neurosciences block covers the basic science core concepts of neuroanatomy and neurophysiology that are necessary for a medical practitioner to clinically evaluate a patient with neurological and psychiatric diseases.
 Building upon this foundation, the pathophysiology of diseases affecting the brain and special senses and the clinical presentation of these diseases are covered.
 Treatment of these diseases, including pharmacological, is integrated with the clinical focus.
-The student will learn how to use the physical examination to assess the patient with diseases affecting the nervous system and special senses.
-Learning methods used in the block will be lecture, labs, small group, and clinical skill sessions.
+The students learn how to use the physical examination to assess the patient with diseases affecting the nervous system and special senses.

 M-ID 510 - Gastrointestinal